jet/dotnet-templates/equinox-projector-cosmos/README.md

     2. To run the Projector:

         ```powershell

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)

-        # `-b 1000` sets the max batch size to 1000
+        # `epoch0` defines the Projector instance id - each id has separated state in the aux collection
-        # `-n epoch0` defines the Projector instance id - each id has separated state in the aux collection
+        # `-m 1000` sets the max batch size to 1000
-        dotnet run -p Projector -- -n epoch0 -b 1000
+        dotnet run -p Projector -- epoch0 -m 1000 cosmos
         # NB (assuming you've scaled up enough to have >1 range, you can run a second instance in a second console with the same arguments)
         ```
 //#else